 The weapon was subsequently blown up by the EOD team on the beach.
 A video of this controlled detonation features an intense flame shooting out to sea.
 This suggests an incendiary composition, as opposed to purely high explosive.

-This could have been a training aid / battle simulant used during WW2 military exercises in the area, see below.
+This could have been a training aid/battle simulant used during WW2 military exercises in the area.
 Alternatively, the device could have been a German B2.2EZ incendiary bomb.
 This weapon had a body length of 9.25 inches and included a small high explosive charge.

 Operation Tiger

 Allied commanders devised a large scale amphibious landing exercise in the spring of 1944.
-It took place at Slapton Sands between 22nd and 30th April and involved 30,000+ troops.
+It took place at Slapton Sands between 22nd and 30th April and involved over 30,000 troops.

 To simulate battle conditions, there was a naval bombardment onto the beach just prior to the landing.
 Following this, ammunition was fired seaward from forces inland, over the heads of the assault troops.
 Live ammunition was used during both.
 Inevitably some items failed to function, creating a legacy of UXO.
 Smoke grenades and flash simulants were also used.